The US Department of Education stipulates that the following regulations apply:

 Changes to enrolment status

-If your enrolment status changes you must ensure the Student Finance Officer in the Registry is aware of your change in status.
+If your enrolment status changes you must ensure that the Tuition Fees Manager in the Registry is aware of your change in status.
 Your loan eligibility will then be recalculated to reflect your new Cost of Attendance based on your new enrolment status and any 'unearned' loan funds may need to be returned to the US Department of Education.
 The calculation to determine what loan funds need to be returned is called a Return to Tile IV.

 A return to tile IV calculation is required in the following scenarios: